KeL3vRa/TelegramExporter/README.md

 # Disclaimer
 This tool was created during the academic course "Informatica Forense" at the university "Università di Bari A. Moro".
-All work product by Developer is provided "AS IS".
-Other than as provided in this agreement, developera make no other warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.
+All work product by the developers is provided "AS IS".
+Other than as provided in this agreement, developers make no other warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.

 # Credits